 Gardening helps keep elderly general health in a better state by strengthening bones, muscles and joints; it also helps the elderly with balance resulting in less falls; keeps blood pressure at bay; reduces the risk of heart disease and stroke; and of course helps keep our minds in a positive state.
 Being in the garden and caring for your plants involves your whole body, which for some people may be difficult so ask your carer to help you - this will be a fun exercise to do together to help you bond and enjoy the fruits of your labour together.
-If you have a condition like arthritis, or an injury, you can opt for a low maintenance garden and ask your carer to take over on some days.
+If you have a condition like arthritis, or an injury, you can opt for a low maintenance garden and ask your private carer to take over on some days.

 You can enjoy activities such as:

 Planting vegetables which are in season

 Decorating the garden with sensory accessories which can help with conditions like dementia